 Perils of Addiction among older adults.

 Elderly people are more susceptible to the detrimental effects of alcohol.
 With age, the capability of the body to fight off toxins decreases and alcohol tolerance levels decline.
 Health conditions and medications may also have an impact on how strongly alcohol affects them.
 Nearly 60 diseases are linked to alcohol consumption.

 Additionally, alcohol abuse in this age group is a major contributor to many suicides, drownings, falls, burns, crashes, and even attacks and murders.
 Alcoholism can severely jeopardise the health of older adults.

-Detrimental Physical Effects of Alcohol Addiction in Seniors
+Detrimental Physical Effects of Alcohol for Older Adults

 - Alcohol can exacerbate existing diseases and conditions including diabetes, osteoporosis, and high blood pressure.

 - In later years, alcohol takes longer to move from the liver to the bloodstream.
 This makes the liver more susceptible to damage.
 Alcohol can cause liver problems like cirrhosis, alcoholic hepatitis, and fibrosis.